EXCLUSIVE-Germany forecast to narrowly escape recession in 2023 - source

-BERLIN, Jan 18 (Reuters) - Germany is expected to narrowly avoid recession this year with price-adjusted growth of 0.2%, a source said on Wednesday citing non-finalised estimates from the government's draft annual economic report.
+BERLIN, Jan 18 (Reuters) - Germany is expected to narrowly avoid recession this year with price-adjusted growth of 0.2%, a source said on Wednesday, citing estimates from a draft of the government's annual economic report.

-The government now expects inflation of 6.0% in 2023 versus its previous forecast of 7.0%, according to the draft report, the source said.
+This is to be followed by 1.8% growth in gross domestic product next year, according to the draft report, the source said.

+The economy ministry declined to comment on the report, which is to be published on Jan.
+25. It said the forecasts were not yet finalised.

+In autumn, the government had forecast a 0.4% decline in GDP for 2023.

+According to the source, the government is also set to revise down its inflation forecast for 2023 to 6.0%, with inflation expected to ease further in 2024 to 2.8%.

+On Tuesday, German Finance Minister Christian Lindner said inflation this year was expected to be lower than the government's autumn forecast of 7.0% due in part to a fall in energy prices.

-(Reporting by Holger Hansen, Writing by Rachel More Editing by Mark John and Madeline Chambers)
+(Reporting by Holger Hansen, Writing by Rachel More Editing by Mark John, Madeline Chambers and Gareth Jones)

 ((rachel.more@thomsonreuters.com;))